 Visit the port city markets for handcrafts of all kinds: woven baskets, wooden-carved tableware, or bamboo candleholders, for instance.
-In the Bahamas, be sure to stop by the famous straw market, as well as the Craft Centre, and Doongalik Studios.
+In the Bahamas, be sure to stop by the famous straw market, as well as the Craft Center, and Doongalik Studios.

-For your kitchen or bathroom, add natural fibre woven rugs, or for something more festive, select a tapestry in carnival colours.
+For your kitchen or bathroom, add natural fiber woven rugs, or for something more festive, select a tapestry in carnival colors.
 In the bedroom, it’s all about simple furnishings.
 Classic items to capture island romance: mosquito netting draped over a canopy bed and white cotton coverlets with hints of handspun lace.
 You’ll also find batik-dyed tablecloths, linens and throw pillows at many local markets.
 St. Kitts is famous for its hand-dyed fabrics, and none better than Caribelle Batiks.
 Here you’ll find everything from wall hangings to cushions.